-In order to be assessed for medical assistance in dying, you may make a verbal or written request.
-However, in order to receive medical assistance in dying, you must sign and date a written request.
-This request should be observed by at least one independent witness who must also sign and date the request on the same day.
-This may occur only after you are told by your physician or nurse practitioner that you have a grievous and irremediable medical condition.
+You must sign and date your written request.
+This request should be observed by at least one independent witness who must also sign and date the request.
+This may occur only after you are told by your doctor or nurse practitioner that you have a grievous and irremediable medical condition.
 You can withdraw your request at any time.